 Paid/Unpaid Leave

 FMLA and OFLA do not require the district to pay an eligible employee who is on a qualified leave.
 Paid Family and Medical Leave Insurance (PFMLI) leave taken via Paid Leave Oregon or an equivalent plan will run concurrently with FMLA and leave available under ORS 653.601 - 653.661 when taken for the same purpose.
-An employee may elect tomust use any available accrued paid leave including personal, sick or vacation leave during the leave period [{}to the extent that the total combined amount of accrued paid leave and benefits received from PFMLI does not exceed an amount equal to the employee’s full wage replacement during the period of leave]. [.
-The total combined amount received by using accrued leave and PFMLI may exceed the employee’s full wage replacement during the period of leave.] .

-The district will notifydirect notification to the eligible employee when the requested leave has been designated as FMLA or OFLA leave and ask the employee about the use of available accrued paid leave.
+An employee may elect to use any available accrued paid leave including personal, sick or vacation leave during the leave period [{}to the extent that the total combined amount of accrued paid leave and benefits received from PFMLI does not exceed an amount equal to the employee’s full wage replacement during the period of leave].
+[The total combined amount received by using accrued leave and PFMLI may exceed the employee’s full wage replacement during the period of leave.]
+The district will notify the eligible employee when the requested leave has been designated as FMLA or OFLA leave and ask the employee about the use of available accrued paid leave.

 Eligible employees taking OMFLA leave are entitled to use available accrued paid time off during the OMFLA leave period.